metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Ruleset.Utility.md

 ### [Approve-Execute](Approve-Execute.md)

-Used to ask user if he wants to run script
+Used to prompt user to approve running script

 ### [Compare-Path](Compare-Path.md)